Jos3lu/Pizzeberus/README.md

 - Each microservice doesn't need to store its configuration

 ### Eureka server
-- Service discovery for microservices.
+- Service discovery for microservices
 - Contains all the information about client microservices running on which IP address and port
 - [Eureka URL](http://localhost:8761/)